taetscher/ICARUS/README.md

 - It would be nice if one could use state-of-the-art algorithms (this for me basically means I need to upgrade my hardware)
 - Along with stronger algorithms, it would be awesome to have an image segmentation feature.
 One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as a computer.
-This means that even if most parts containing ASR are labeled to some degree, mAP (and aou, for that matter) scores would still be rather low.
+This means that even if most parts containing ASR are labeled to some degree, mAP (and intersect over union (IoU), for that matter) scores would still be rather low.
 - I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.
 Further improvements could surely be achieved if I could work on it full-time
  (My training dataset included 5000 images.
 I had to lable all of my training images myself, which kind of put a constraint on how many I could do).